 Phone: 02 4560 4441

-Rural areas and country towns seldom have the resources to build a facility where art is exhibited and where the community can mingle with artists.
-With the construction of the regional gallery in 2005, the Hawkesbury now enjoys a changing program of exhibitions and public programs.
-All exhibitions aim to be thought-provoking, challenging and educational.
+Rural areas and country towns seldom have the resources to build a facility where art is exhibited and the community can mingle with artists.
+The Hawkesbury is a notable exception and,14 years after Hawkesbury Regional Gallery opened, it enjoys a changing program of exhibitions and public programs which aim to be thought-provoking, challenging and educational.

-We always enjoy the frequent artist talks held at the Gallery.
-Uncovering insights into their work, artists reveal a deeper and more meaningful level, consequently bringing us a greater appreciation for their art.
-Curators open each exhibition with informative public conversations - the Q&A leads to lively discussions.
-We see artists from the Sydney art scene arrive for an opening - so we know the HRG staff hits the mark with the art community.
+We always enjoy the frequent artist talks held at the gallery.
+Uncovering insights into their work, artists reveal a deeper and more meaningful level, consequently bringing us a greater appreciation of their art.
+Curators open each exhibition with informative public conversations, and the Q&A session leads to lively discussions.
+We see artists from the Sydney art scene arrive for an opening, so we know the HRG hits the mark across Greater Sydney.

-Each year classes and workshops are designed to bring the very young into the creative world.
-Over a decade, we have observed high school artists evolve and grow in their art — a benefit from the classes.
+Each year classes and workshops are designed to introduce the very young to the creative world.
+Consequently, over the past decade we have observed high school artists evolve in their art.

-Every year, at least some of the exhibitions come through Australia's extensive network of regional and public galleries - these are always a well worth the drive into Windsor.
-This year the Archibald exhibition was a highlight for art lovers across the region.
-Visit our website for a listing of the 2018 schedule.
+Every year, at least some of the exhibitions come through Australia's extensive network of regional and public galleries, and these are always well worth the drive to Windsor.
+In the EVENTS section of our website homepage, www.villagesofhawkesbury.com, we announce each exhibition launch.
+So stay tuned!

-We love this petite gallery in Wisemans Ferry.
-Very talented artists living near the river exhibit their paintings, sculptures, ceramics, textiles and exquisite jewellery.
-Exhibitions change frequently, and locals gather to celebrate each launch.
+We love this petite gallery in the centre of historic Wisemans Ferry.
+Talented artists living near the river exhibit their paintings, sculptures, ceramics, textiles and exquisite jewellery.
+We rarely visit without a purchase.
+Exhibitions change frequently and locals gather to celebrate each launch.